 As you read about the various new agencies and measures of the New Deal, try to distinguish whether each measure is aimed at relief, recovery or reform.

 THINK: How is the New Deal similar to and different from the Progressive reform program?
 Do you consider FDR to be a radical, moderate or conservative?
 Did the New Deal achieve its goals of relief, recovery and reform?
 You should be able to explain Bernstein's argument.

-26. Final draft of research paper due during class time, Tuesday, Feb.
-15. Please note: there are no rewrites of the research paper.
+30. Final draft of research paper due during class time, A format: Tuesday, Feb.
+21. Please note: there are no rewrites of the research paper.
 No extensions without the equivalent of a doctor's note.

-The 11-page handout I gave you last week on the New Deal for Blacks, etc., except for the last document on Keynesian Economics
+The handout I gave you on the New Deal for Blacks, etc., except for the last document on Keynesian Economics